 Green is good for the immune system.
 Did you have doubts?

 The results are not conclusive and will need to be verified among larger studies around the world.
 However, the benefits of green spaces seem to go beyond our immune systems.

 Research shows that going out is also good for the sight of a child and is linked to better mental health as well.
 Some recent studies have even shown that green spaces are linked to structural changes in children's brains.

 What is driving these incredible results?
 It is still not clear.
 Given the complexities of the real world, it is really difficult to control all the environmental factors that affect our health.

 Sure, children who live in contact with nature tend to have fewer cases of asthma and allergies, but the available literature on the link between green spaces and these immune disorders is inconsistent.

-Current research has a small sample size, has only found one correlation, and cannot explain what the children were doing outside of daycare.
+Current research has a small sample size, has only found one correlation, and cannot explain what the children were doing outside daycare hours.
 The positive changes observed, however, are enough for scientists in Finland to offer some advice.

-“It would be better if the children could play in the puddles and everyone could dig organic soil,” he says Aki Sinkkonen, also from the University of Helsinki.
+"It would be better if the kids could play in the puddles and everyone could dig organic soil," he says Aki Sinkkonen, also from the University of Helsinki.

 The changes are simple, the harms are low, and the potential benefits are widespread.